November 8, 2017

 “Starship Chicago,” a Documentary on Helmut Jahn’s Controversial Thompson Center, Is Free to Watch Online

-The 1985 building, threatened with demolition, is a riot of glass, mirrors, and colored panels that swirl around an enormous 17-story atrium.
+The 1985 building, threatened with demolition, is a riot of glass, mirrors, and blue- and salmon-colored panels that swirl around an enormous 17-story atrium.

 “What if I hate the building? … I think it’s a piece of shit.”